-The current version of FAF5 (FAF5.1) provides estimates for tonnage (unit: thousand tons) and value (unit: million dollars) by origin-destination pair of FAF regions, commodity type, and mode for the base year (2017), as well as the state level historical trend estimates (1997-2012).
-Note that ton-miles will be available in a later release.
-The data for recent years (2018-2019) and forecasted years (2020 - 2050) in 5-year increments will be released in later version updates.
+The current version of FAF5 (FAF5.2) provides estimates for tonnage (unit: thousand tons) and value (unit: million dollars) by origin-destination pair of FAF regions, commodity type, and mode for the base year (2017), the forecast year estimates (2020 - 2050), and the state level historical trend estimates (1997-2012).
+Note that ton-miles, as well as the data for recent years (2018-2019), will be available in a later release.
 The information may be accessed through the Data Tabulation Tool and downloaded as either a complete database or in summary files.

 For questions regarding FAF contact FAF@dot.gov

 You will need the Adobe Reader to view the PDFs on this page.

 If you need the Windows® version of WinZip®, you may download it from https://www.winzip.com

 Developed by the National Transportation Research Center in the Oak Ridge National Laboratory with funding from the Bureau of Transportation Statistics and the Federal Highway Administration